waynemot/homepage_jekyll/_posts/2021-12-28-Building-A-Site.markdown

 that compare the build directory `_site` file last-modified-date to the current `public_html` files, building and copying them only if a change is made.

-Many Integrated Development Environments (IDEs) support Jekyll development as well.
-I have been using Jetbrain's
-RubyMine, but equally capable IDEs like
-VisualStudio, NetBeans and Eclipse can be used that support HTML, Javascript, and Ruby and/or Liquid support plugins as required.

-School of computing home pages are hosted on CSE.
-A second server, CSCE is also available.
-While the same home page files are served by either CSE or CSCE, each server offer a different set of capabilities that your web pages may want to leverage.
-Simple [.htaccess][htaccess] commands can be used that redirect CSE-directed traffic to the CSCE version of your page content.
-CSCE offers a wider range of server capabilities, at the expense of added configuration complexity.
-Both CSE and CSCE servers offer many common server resources, e.g. a MySQL database, that can be leveraged through the use of Jekyll and Ruby.
+You may also want to host your site under a subdirectory of `~/public_html`, if so the [.htaccess][htaccess] commands can be used that redirect/rewrite CSE-directed traffic to the directory containing your site pages/content.

 ### Jekyll Documentation